MaciejKaca/AutonomousCar/README.md

 # Status

-Curent status: The car can be controled with a XBOX One gamepad.
+Done: The car can be controled with a XBOX One gamepad.
 All lights are working.
+Done: Stepper Motor acceleration
+Done: Distance sensors handling

+Ongoing: Avoid crash

 Lights test:           https://streamable.com/difbp<br>
 <br>